oliver2121/17S_DataVisFinal/README.md

 - 1. Pick a player to see the whole season average data trend.
 - 2. Pick a player to see his performance to different opponents in timeline.
+- 3. Show  the team performance data in whole season.

 ## Optional Features